 Life is worth living.
 I refuse to merely exist.
 I pursue a life of meaning and purpose, fulfillment and joy.
 The world is not yet as it ought to be.
 Neither is my city.
 Neither am I. Yet, I reject apathy and despair.
 I engage the world, my city, and myself to make an impact for good.
 I am not alone.
 I press through narcissism, isolation, and self-sufficiency, striving to live in authentic community.

 – Ben Hoyer’s CREDO

-Hear Ben tell the story of his CREDO, what it’s created and where it’s taken him.
-Then be challenged to consider your own.
-This keynote is perfect for Fraternity/Sorority Life community looking for a new way to reflect on foundational values that when acted upon can be live changing or a student group looking to renew their commitment to their mission.
+This keynote is perfect for Fraternity/Sorority Life community looking for a new way to reflect on foundational values that when acted upon can be life-changing or a student group looking to renew their commitment to their mission.

 Consumerism to Solve Problems

 Having started a social enterprise almost by accident, Ben shares the story of downtown CREDO and how it gave birth to Rally: the social enterprise accelerator.
 It’s in the course of that adventure that he discovered the power of consumerism to address real social, economic and environmental problems.
 Ben launched a coffee shop without a business plan or any barista experience because he believed coffee could demonstrate how small choices can move us toward becoming people of impact.
 He learned that when you’re able to marry your passion to address problems with a value proposition and a market you can create companies that make money and accomplish good in the world.
 As you’re planning your major or planning your career, Ben’s stories will remind you that it’s worth considering your own credo.
 It will be your best compass for life.

 As a result of this program, students will learn,

 the basic principles in starting a social enterprise, and